open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/zero-code.md

 ---
 title: Zero-Code
 description: >-
-  Learn how to add observability to an application without the need to touch the code
+  Learn how to add observability to an application without the need to write more code
 weight: 10
 aliases: [automatic]
 ---

-As [ops](/docs/getting-started/ops/) you may want to add observability to an application (or to many applications!) without being able to add instrumentation to the code base.
-Or, you may be looking for a way to quickly gain some basic observability for an application, before diving into learning how to use the OpenTelemetry API & SDK for
+As [ops](/docs/getting-started/ops/) you might want to add observability to one or more applications without having to edit the source, probably because you can't or you're not allowed to.
+In other cases, you might be looking for a way to quickly gain some OTel observability for a service before diving into learning how to use the OpenTelemetry API & SDK for
 [code-based instrumentation](/docs/concepts/instrumentation/code-based).

-In those cases you will be able to leverage language specific zero-code solutions, that use mechanisms like byte-code instrumentation, monkey patching or eBPF, to inject calls to the OpenTelemetry API & SDK into your application.
+In all the previous cases, you can leverage language specific zero-code solutions, which use mechanisms like bytecode instrumentation, monkey patching, or eBPF to inject calls to the OpenTelemetry API and SDK into your application.

-While the underlying mechanism depends on the language, at a minimum this will add the OpenTelemetry API and SDK capabilities to your application.
-Additionally they may add a set of
+While the underlying mechanism depends on the language, zero-code instrumentation adds the OpenTelemetry API and SDK capabilities to your application with almost no effort.
+In addition, you can use the same process to add a set of
 [Instrumentation Libraries](/docs/concepts/instrumentation/libraries) and
 [exporter](/docs/concepts/components/#exporters) dependencies.

-Configuration is available via environment variables and possibly language specific means such as system properties in Java.
-At a minimum, a service name must be configured to identify the service being instrumented.
-A variety of other configuration options are available and may include:
+You can configure zero-code instrumentation through environment variables and other language-specific mechanisms, such as system properties or arguments passed to initialization methods.
+To get started, you only need a service name configured so that you can identify the service in the observability backend of your choice.

+Other configuration options are available, including:

 - Data source specific configuration
 - Exporter configuration